 Even as the park begins the transformations outlined in the Master Plan, many physical elements with ties to site history will remain on the site.
 These present opportunities for both direct interpretation, (signage, tours, exhibits, art topics, etc) and indirect interpretation (restoration, cultivation, space enhancement).

 ECOLOGICAL

 - 1 Meadow

 - 2 Landfill

 - 3 Agricultural areas hospital, plantation

+- 4 The creek

 NATIVE AMERICAN